 As the first bell chimes – the citizens of Spain reach for their stockpile of grapes and begin a fervent attempt to eat all 12 before the clock strikes midnight.

-Although this may seem like a strange tradition to some, it makes perfect sense.
-Start off the New Year with a sweet treat.
-But why specifically 12 grapes?
+This may seem like a strange tradition to some, it makes perfect sense.
+So, start off the New Year with a sweet treat, specifically 12 grapes.
 Each of those twelve sweet green grapes are said to represent a month of the coming year.

 The final and perhaps most fun-filled way to celebrate the New Year comes from Denmark.
-Although Denmark is synonymous with beautiful serene canals, deliciously Danish biscuits and Lego – the country also hosts its own unique New Year’s celebration.
+Denmark is synonymous with beautiful serene canals, delicious Danish biscuits, and Lego.
+Also, the country also hosts its own unique New Year’s celebration.
 On the eve of the coming year many people across Denmark take to smashing crockery.

 Unused plates are saved from the previous year and on the eve of the 31st December are hurled at the front doors of friends and family!
 No it’s not vandalism.
 It’s just the Danish way of showing affection to their loved ones!

-So now you know of some of the different traditions from across the globe – from grapes to plate smashing – perhaps it’s time to borrow some traditions from our global neighbours for New Year 2021?
+Most importantly, you now know of some of the different traditions from across the globe – from grapes to plate smashing – perhaps it’s time to borrow some traditions from our global neighbours for New Year 2021?